klauer/epics-sumo-mirror/doc/reference-sumo.rst

       }
   }

-The key "patches" is optional.
+The key "patches" is *optional*.
 If it is given the patches are applied to the source in the given order.

-The key "rev" is optional, if it is given it specifies the subversion revision that is used to fetch the source.
+The key "rev" is *optional*, if it is given it specifies the subversion revision that is used to fetch the source.
 Note that "rev" and "tag" MUST NOT be given both.

-The key "tag" is also optional, if it is given it specifies the subversion tag that is used to fetch the source.
+The key "tag" is also *optional*, if it is given it specifies the subversion tag that is used to fetch the source.
 Note that "rev" and "tag" MUST NOT be given both.
 If "tag" is given the string "tags" and the tag name are appended to the repository url.